Esbern/semanticGIS/content/Geospatial Technology Stack/index.md

 There are many software options for working with geospatial data, and which to choose depends on your purpose, skills and access to (license, institutional setup and money).

 ### General purpose GIS.
 For most beginners, I recommend a general-purpose solution, whether as a native app on your computer or as a web app.
-For historical reasons, general-purpose solutions for working with geospatial data are called Geographic Information Systems ([[GIS]]).
+For historical reasons, general-purpose solutions for working with geospatial data are called Geographic Information Systems ([[Concepts/Framework/GIS]]).

 Typical applications:
 - [[Geospatial Technology Stack/Interactive Applications/Desktop GIS/QGIS/index|QGIS]]]